PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 - Direct serial MCU flashing doesn't work<br>
   Flashing can be done through QGC (see [instructions below](dev_env_windows_wsl.md#flash-a-flight-control-board))

+### Requirements for graphics support
+The requirement for any out of the box graphics support in WSL is [WSLg](https://github.com/microsoft/wslg).
+It is included in WSL on all recent enough Windows versions namely all Windows 11 versions and a few recent enough insider Windows 10 builds.
+Check the linked project GitHub page to read the latest availability.
+If these requirements are not met then you can still build PX4, flash it to boards using QGC for Windows and run the simulation in headless mode.
+All windowed, graphics features like e.g. gazebo rendered visualization, QGC running in WSL, git gui, will not work without [WSLg](https://github.com/microsoft/wslg).

 ## Installation instructions

 1. Open cmd.exe as administrator.